xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 To navigate to the Admin homepage:

 1. On the top right corner of a TestOps page, click on the *Settings* icon.
-In the dislayed **TestOps Admin** section, navigate to one of the TestOps Admin Console pages.
+In the displayed **TestOps Admin** section, navigate to one of the TestOps Admin Console pages.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-nov-release-navigation-doc/TO-TestOps-Admin-Pages.png"  width=30% alt="TestOps Admin Console pages">